 10 Easter Reminders

 Easter is almost here, again!
-It’s a bit earlier this year than usual and I’m really not ready for it.
+I’m really not ready for it.
 Which raises the question: how does a Christian get ready for Easter?
 Only fifteen to twenty years after the resurrection of Jesus, Paul had to remind some Christ followers what Easter was about (not called Easter then), so you know it’s easy for us to downplay its importance: “Now I would remind you, brothers, of the gospel I preached to you…” I Corinthians 15:1.
 After reading I Corinthians 15 again, I realized that Easter, the resurrection of Jesus, reminds us of so much.
 For instance, Easter reminds us of:

 1. PRIORITIES: “For I delivered to you as of first importance what I also received…” v3.
 It’s so easy for me to slide away from the big truths of Christianity, the really important truths, and into my own peculiar world of theological interests, spiritual side roads and churchy preferences that keep me from allowing God’s grace to marinate in my soul, prompting worship and openness to people.
 Easter, the resurrection of Jesus, jolts me out of my individual ghetto and invites me back into the large, open realm where He roams.
 Easter reminds us of what is really important.